 On September 21, 2013, we brought together more than 360 participants and volunteers.
 They spent the day finding strategies to improve mental health, especially among young people.
 More than half the group faced personal mental health challenges.

 After that, our planning team developed a broad action plan and strategies.
-In 2015, five action teams are conducting research and developing detailed proposals.
-The planning team will work with local funders and community members to put the action plan in place.
+In 2015, five action teams conducted research and developed detailed proposals.
+The planning team is working with local funders and community members to put the action plan in place.

-In 2014, the International Association for Public Participation (IAP2) named Creating Community Solutions its project of the year, and in 2015, CCS was named a finalist for the Ash Innovations Award for Public Engagement in Government.
-That award is presented by the Harvard Kennedy School’s Ash Center.
+In 2014, the International Association for Public Participation (IAP2) named Creating Community Solutions its project of the year, and in 2015, CCS was named one of four finalists for the Ash Innovations Award for Public Engagement in Government, presented by the Harvard Kennedy School’s Ash Center.